clbx/Cosmic/README.md

 ``/lib`` contains some included software:
 *  [ImGui](https://github.com/ocornut/imgui) is a GUI library used for the interface, along with a slightly modified memory editor addon.
 This is under the MIT License and the license file is included accordingly
 * [gl3w](https://github.com/skaslev/gl3w) A OpenGL core loader.
-This is not under a license.
+This is under the unlicense.

 * [catch2](https://github.com/catchorg/Catch2) is used for testing.
 This is under the BSL Software License